-The second part describes in detail the apparatus, electrical and spectroscopic, used in the investigations, with illustrations of typical sparks of the three mentioned as poles.
+The second part describes in detail the apparatus, electrical and spectroscopic, used in the investigations, with illustrations of typical sparks of the three mentioned classes.

 Part iii. is occupied by a series of tables showing the wave-lengths of the lines measured in the spectra of the fourteen metals, Fe, Mn, Ni, Co, Cd, Zn, Mg, Al, Sn, Pb, Bi, Sb, Cu, Ag, with their relative intensities under three degrees of self-induction.
-The lines in the spectrum of air are also tabulated, showing their varying intensity in the spectra produced by the above metals being used
+The lines in the spectrum of air are also tabulated, showing their varying intensity in the spectra produced by the above metals being used as poles.
+The variation of the self-induction is accompanied by